 No business that became profitable willfully stagnated.
 It is not a sound business plan to plateau upon reaching a certain revenue level.
 Becoming successful with growing revenues always presents the opportunity and challenge to expand.
 Refusing to grow is not a path successful entrepreneurs take.

-If a business does not have enough of the funds for expansion, there are many options to take.
+If a business does not have enough funds for expansion, many options exist.
 Crowdfunding is something many businesses already tried and found success with.
 There are also entities or platforms that provide loans, investments, or funding for specific purposes.

 With the wider reach of the internet, the new technologies that support more convenient and safer online shopping, and the availability of technical and financial support, there are no reasons for eCommerce businesses to hesitate in expanding their operations or exploring a related niche to grow and level up their profits.